material-motion/material-motion/concepts/runtimes.md

 A Runtime object is expected to be capable of doing the following:

-- Associate Plans with target instances.
+- Commit Plans.
 - Fulfill Plans.

-## Associating Plans
+## Commit Plans

-Plans are registered to Runtimes via Transactions.
-Transactions allow Runtimes to commit a group of Plans together.
+Plans are committed to Runtimes via Transactions.

 A Transaction should provide the following operations: